 Once your reports are created, look at what products give you the best margin.
-Then you can maximize your profits by seeing where they fit with other best selling products.
+Then you can maximize your profits by seeing where they fit with other best-selling products.
 For example, who has purchased mops but no cleaning fluid to go with it in the past month?
 Mops may be a good seller for you but offer limited profit margin, where as cleaning fluid may give you the margins you desire.
 With this information it is easy for your sales people to cross-sell additional product lines or undercut competitors on a lower cost item as you know you’ll retrieve the profits from the other product.

 Don’t forget the power of the smartphone or tablet either.
-These can be vital tools for a sales person, especially if they need to receive customer reports whilst out and about.
+These are vital tools for a sales person, especially if they need to receive customer reports whilst out and about.
 Simply connect them to your IT systems and give your sales people all the customer information they will ever need to maximize your share of wallet.

 |Implement a sales and business intelligence tool to manage your data||Create top level, simple reports on leading product lines to act upon||Maximize profitability by cross-selling additional products||Use technology.
 Smartphones and tablets are here to help|